NASADatanauts/PaleBlueDot/story/story.md

 This extract shows the information for _one day_ with 21 images.
 The rest of the days would follow after.
 So instead of having one JSON file for one day we have one JSON file for _all data_ (all days).
 Roughly storing the same amount of information for *one day as for one image* before.

+At the time of writing this document the full JSON file with all the days concatenated together from the beginning of EPIC's life is 418 kilobytes.
+This _single file_ is enough to be downloaded _once_ by the application - right at page load - and serves every later data request in an _instant_.

+3. **Scripts for the JSON files**

 To serve this JSON file from our server (an Amazon Web Services virtual machine) the following scripts were implemented:

  a.
 A [Bash script that downloads](https://github.com/NASADatanauts/PaleBlueDot/blob/master/backend-scripts/download-recent-jsons.sh) recent JSON files from NASA server.